 Once the excitement of moving day has died down, you are still an important part of your loved one’s life.
 You’re invited to visit and get involved with community life as much as you’d like.
 You can inquire about special family events with the community team or visit on your own any time.
 Your loved one will appreciate the visit, and you’ll like feeling as if you are a part of the community’s extended family as well.

 Are you ready to make senior living a part of your family’s future plan?
-Download our free resource, 5 Steps to Choosing the Right Senior Living Community, for expert tips that will help you make your best decision.
+Download our free resource, Having the Conversation: Talking to a Parent About Senior Living, for tips on how to confidently approach the sensitive subject.
 Soon, you’ll be planning your loved one’s moving day with confidence and excitement.

 This post was originally published in May 2022 and updated on February 2023.